decor

 What Is a Hernia?

-A hernia is when either fatty tissue or an organ pushes through a weakened spot in the fascia (connective tissue) or a muscle nearby.
+A hernia occurs when fatty tissue, an organ or other tissue pushes through a weakened spot in a muscle or fascia (connective tissue).
 A hernia can sometimes be seen externally as a bulge, especially when the patient is bearing down or straining.

 What Kinds of Hernia Are There?